decomplexity/SendOauth2/README.md

 **1. CLASSES and FILES**
 SendOauth2 consists of four PHP classes held in PHP files of those names, stored by default in the vendor/decomplexity/sendoauth2/src folder.

-There are three further files that are distributed in this folder but should be moved to /vendor's parent folder because developer will modify them.
+There are three further files that are distributed in the Examples folder and should be moved to /vendor's parent folder for modification by the developer.
 One file (SendOauth2D-settings) is a template for authenticating to four email services: Microsoft 365 OAuth2, Microsoft 365 Basic Authentication (userid and password), Google Gmail OAuth2 and Google Gmail Basic Authentication.
 This file is in the form of a PHP 'switch' block with four 'cases' and is required by class SendOauth2D.
-The other two files (SendOauth2A-invoke and SendOauth2D-invoke) are templates for instantiating SendOauth2A and SendOauthD.
-The sample code in SendOauth2A-invoke is intended to be edited and pasted into the developer's website pages.
+The other two files (SendOauth2A-invoke and SendOauth2D-invoke) are templates for instantiating SendOauth2A (which 'sends mail') and SendOauthD (which acquires OAuth2 refresh tokens).
+The sample code in SendOauth2A-invoke is intended to be edited and incorporated into the developer's website pages.